Harry Hines Boulevard

 Harry Hines Boulevard forms the main part of the route taken by the Kennedy motorcade to Parkland Memorial Hospital immediately after the assassination shooting in November 1963.
 It is home to the University of Texas Southwestern Medical Center at Dallas.
 Today, the Harry Hines area is home to a wholesale district filled with wholesale warehouses.

-Harry Hines Boulevard is also known for being a street populated with prostitution, seedy adult establishments, a street drug culture, and drug motels.
-However, most of these businesses have gone away in recent years.

 Harry Hines is also well known for its Korean Cuisine, as the Asian Trade District is located along the street.
+Harry Hines Boulevard is also known for prostitution.

 Loop 354

 Loop 354 was designated on September 19, 1961, from Interstate 35E (I-35E) to Saner Avenue and I-35E in Downtown Dallas.
 The highway traversed old sections of U.S. Route 67 (US 67), US 77, and US 80, and was signed as US 67 Business (US 67 Bus.), US 77 Bus., and US 80 Bus., according to which one it was the old route of.
 On June 25, 1991, the section of Loop 354 from Saner Avenue to Loop 12 was cancelled and removed from the state highway system, as that section of Loop 354, as well as Loop 260, were given to the city of Dallas.
 This section is now Harry Hines Boulevard, Cedar Springs Road, Field Street, Spur 366/Broom Street/McKinney Avenue, Lamar Street, Elm Street/Commerce Street, Houston Street/Market Street, Jefferson Street Viaduct, Marsalis Jefferson, and Zang Boulevard.
 The remainder of Loop 354 was given to the city of Dallas on March 29, 2018.